 FERC has exclusive authority for siting interstate natural gas pipeline projects; however, other agencies also have responsibilities for other federal authorizations, such as the Clean Air Act (CAA), the Clean Water Act (CWA), and Section 10 of the Rivers and Harbors Act of 1899.
 As federal agencies, FERC and the BLM are required to comply with a number of regulatory statutes including, but not limited to NEPA, section 7 of the ESA, Section 106 of the NHPA, and the Mineral Leasing Act (BLM only).
-Each of these statutes has been taken into account in the preparation of this draft EIS.
+Each of these statutes has been taken into account in the preparation of this EIS.
 The major permits, approvals, and consultations for the Project are identified in table 1.5-1.

 Section 7 of the ESA states that any project authorized, funded, or conducted by any federal agency should not "...jeopardize the continued existence of any endangered species or threatened species or result in the destruction or adverse modification of habitat of such species which is determined...to be critical..."
 (16 USC 1536[a][2][1988]).
 The FERC is required to determine whether any federally listed or proposed endangered or threatened species or their designated critical habitat occur in the vicinity of the proposed Project, and conduct consultations with the U.S. Fish and Wildlife Service (USFWS) and/or National Marine Fisheries Service, if necessary.
-Section 4.9.1 provides information on the status of this review.
+As identified in Section 4.9.1, we have concluded that the Project would have no effect on federally listed or proposed endangered or threatened species or their designated critical habitat and that additional review is not necessary.